nens/lizard-client/README.md

 For more than demo purposes Lizard client depends on the closed source [Lizard-nxt]( https://github.com/nens/lizard-nxt ), a django site that provides an api for hydra-core

-## Get up and running
+### Get up and running

-Assuming you have the [required](#Requirements) front-end dev environment.
+Assuming you have the [required](#requirements) front-end dev environment.

 Clone this repo with its submodules.

 ```sh
 git clone --recursive git@github.com:nens/lizard-client.git
 cd lizard-client
 ```

-Run NPM install to install development dependencies (see [Node Package Manager]( https://www.npmjs.org/ )):
+Run npm install to install development dependencies:

 ```sh
 npm install